darkhaniop/debian-proxmox-encrypted-swap/README.md

 Create a backing swap file of the desired size with `dd` or `truncate` (truncate is quicker because it does not write the bytes to the disk).

-**File size must be divisible by the encryption block size in the following step.** This guide uses 4096 bytes.
+**File size must be divisible by the encryption block size in the following step.** In this guide we use 4096-byte sector size.
 For example, if we want 2G swap, instead of 2'000'000'000 bytes, we should create a file of size 2 GiB or 2'147'483'648 (=2*1024^3) bytes.

 With `dd`:
 ```bash